 What is the PE & Sport Funding?

-The Government is providing funding of £150 million per annum for academic years 2013/14, 2014/15, 2015/16 and 2016/17 to provide new, substantial primary school sport funding.
+Since 2013, the Government has provided funding of £150 million per annum to provide new, substantial primary school sport funding.
 This funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport and will see money going directly to primary school Headteachers to spend on improving the quality of sport and PE for all their children.